lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 > kekLength is the size of the key-encryption key in octets.

-> ukm is an optional random input to the key-derivation function.
-For ML-KEM, ukm doesn't provide any additional security benefits.
-Originators using ML-KEM MAY choose to send a ukm, though there is no reason to.
-For maximum interoperability, recipients using ML-KEM SHOULD accept and process the ukm.
-Failure to do so will result in the derivation of different keying material than the sender.
-Recipients that do not support the ukm field SHOULD gracefully discontinue processing when the ukm field is present.
+> ukm is optional input to the key-derivation function.
+The secure use of ML-KEM in CMS does not depend on the use of a ukm value, so this document does not place any requirements on this value.
+See {{Section 3 of RFC9629}} for more information about the ukm parameter.

 > wrap identifies a key-encryption algorithm used to encrypt the content-encryption key.
 Implementations supporting ML-KEM-512 MUST support the AES-Wrap-128 {{!RFC3394}} key-encryption algorithm using the id-aes128-wrap key-encryption algorithm object identifier {{!RFC3565}}.
 Implementations supporting ML-KEM-768 or ML-KEM-1024 MUST support the AES-Wrap-256 {{!RFC3394}} key-encryption algorithm using the id-aes256-wrap key-encryption algorithm object identifier {{!RFC3565}}.
 Implementations MAY support other key-encryption algorithms as well.